R0GGER/docker-wake-on-lan/README.md

 * Status checks use TCP first because ICMP inside a container requires root or `CAP_NET_RAW`.
 Devices without an open port fall back to ping.
 * Broadcast on a different subnet than the Docker host usually needs the subnet broadcast address, for example `192.168.1.255`.
-* Docker Desktop on Windows or Mac runs inside a VM, so `255.255.255.255` never reaches your LAN.
-Give the device its IP (or set the broadcast field to `192.168.1.255`); packets are then sent as unicast and directed broadcast, which the VM can route.
+* Docker Desktop on Windows or Mac runs inside a VM, so `255.255.255.255` never reaches your LAN and a host-networked UI is not reachable at `localhost`.
+See [Docker Desktop on Windows or Mac](#docker-desktop-on-windows-or-mac).
 * The web login password is never written to disk; only its hash lives in memory for the lifetime of the container.
 Shutdown credentials are stored in `devices.json`.